kjetand/cpp-wolf/README.md

 want to use local dependencies, you can define their paths explicitly with `SDL_ROOT` and `SDL_MIXER_ROOT`.

-When running the game it will probably output something like _"NO WOLFENSTEIN 3D DATA FILES to be found!"_.
+When running the game, it will probably output something like _"NO WOLFENSTEIN 3D DATA FILES to be found!"_.
 This is because you are missing the asset files that are shipped with the original game.
 These are not part of this repo due to copyright reasons.
-Either download the _shareware version_ of _Wolfenstein 3D_ to obtain the `.WL1` files, or buy the _full version_ to obtain the full episode `.WL6` files.
+Either download the _shareware version_ of _Wolfenstein 3D_ and obtain the `.WL1` files, or buy the _full version_ to obtain the full episode `.WL6` files.
-Define `-DCPP_WOLF_SHAREWARE_ASSETS_DIR=/path/to/assets` or
-`-DCPP_WOLF_FULL_ASSETS_DIR=/path/to/assets`, depending on your version of the game.
-The `WL`-files will be copied for you automatically.
+Define `-DCPP_WOLF_ASSETS_DIR=/path/to/assets`, and the `WL`-files will be copied for you automatically.
+The full version is by default.
+To enable the shareware version, define `-DCPP_WOLF_SHAREWARE=TRUE`.

 ### Linux
 Currently not supported.